Learning temporal relationships between symbols with Laplace Neural Manifolds: Abstract

 \section{Abstract}

-{ Recent advances in neuroscience and psychology show that the brain has access to timelines of both the past and the future.
-Spiking across populations of neurons in many regions of the mammalian brain maintains a robust temporal memory, a neural timeline of the recent past.
-Behavioral results demonstrate that people can estimate an extended temporal model of the future, suggesting that the neural timeline of the past could extend through the present into the future.
-This paper presents a mathematical framework for learning and expressing relationships between events in continuous time.
-We assume that the brain has access to a temporal memory in the form of the real Laplace transform of the recent past.
-Hebbian associations with a diversity of synaptic time scales are formed between the past and the present that record the temporal relationships between events.
-Knowing the temporal relationships between the past and the present allows one to predict relationships between the present and the future, thus constructing an extended temporal prediction for the future.
-Both memory for the past and the predicted future are represented as the real Laplace transform, expressed as the firing rate over populations of neurons indexed by different rate constants $s$.
-The diversity of synaptic timescales allows for a temporal record over the much larger time scale of trial history.
-In this framework, temporal credit assignment can be assessed \emph{via} a Laplace temporal difference.
-The Laplace temporal difference compares the future that actually follows a stimulus to the future predicted just before the stimulus was observed.
-This computational framework makes a number of specific neurophysiological predictions and, taken together, could provide the basis for a future iteration of RL that incorporates temporal memory as a fundamental building block. } \note{}
+{ Firing across populations of neurons in many regions of the mammalian brain maintains a temporal memory, a neural timeline of the recent past.
+Behavioral results demonstrate that people can both remember the past and anticipate the future over an analogous internal timeline.
+This paper presents a mathematical framework for building this timeline of the future.
+We assume that the input to the system is a time series of symbols---sparse tokenized representations of the present---in continuous time.
+The goal is to record pairwise temporal relationships between symbols over a wide range of time scales.
+We assume that the brain has access to a temporal memory in the form of the real Laplace transform.
+Hebbian associations with a diversity of synaptic time scales are formed between the past timeline and the present symbol.
+The associative memory stores the convolution between the past and the present.
+Knowing the temporal relationship between the past and the present allows one to infer relationships between the present and the future.
+With appropriate normalization, this Hebbian associative matrix can store a Laplace successor representation and a Laplace predecessor representation from which measures of temporal contingency can be evaluated.
+The diversity of synaptic time constants allows for learning of non-stationary statistics as well as joint statistics between triplets of symbols.
+This framework synthesizes a number of recent neuroscientific findings including results from dopamine neurons in the mesolimbic forebrain. }

-\acknowledgements{ Address correspondence to Marc Howard, {\tt marc777@bu.edu}.
-The authors gratefully acknowledge support from a Google-AI Faculty Research Award and NIMH R01MH132171 (to MWH), discussions with Vijay Namboodiri, Joe McGuire, Karthik Shankar, Nao Uchida and the Uchida lab as well as careful review of previous versions of the manuscript by Nicole Howard, Hallie Botnovcan, and Aakash Sarkar. }